VanshikaLud04/llm-evaluation-platform/README.md

 ### What the numbers show

-**1. Model size dominates accuracy — 58 point gap.**
+**1. Model size dominates accuracy **
-Phi (2.7B) hallucinated on 26% of questions vs TinyLlama's 84% under identical conditions.
-For factual QA, model capability matters far more than retrieval architecture when the knowledge base is small.
+Phi (2.7B) hallucinated on 26% of queries vs TinyLlama’s 84% — a 58-point gap under identical conditions.

-**2. TinyLlama is fast but unusable for factual tasks.**
+**2. TinyLlama is fast but unrelaiable**
-At 0.35s avg latency, TinyLlama is ~38% faster than Phi — but an 84% hallucination rate makes it unsuitable for any production use case where answers need to be correct.
+~38% lower latency (0.35s vs 0.57s), but 84% hallucination rate makes it unusable for factual tasks.

 **3. RAG hurt both models when knowledge base coverage was low.**
 The knowledge base covered ~10 of 100 questions.
 For the other 90, retrieval returned loosely related chunks that added noise.
 Both models anchored on wrong context instead of using their parametric knowledge — a known RAG failure mode at low coverage.